HLMQA/neocornelia/_posts/2016-09-30-k-brosens-is-awarded-funding-from-the-university-of-leuven-and-the-flemish-science-foundation-to-develop-coral.md

 date: 2016-09-30 22:00:00 +0000
 categories: note
-title: K. Brosens is awarded funding from the University of Leuven and the Flemish Science Foundation to develop 'Coral'
+title: K. Brosens is awarded funding from the University of Leuven and the Flemish Science Foundation to develop 'Coral'.
+R.J.
+Beerens, C. Pelsmaekers and I. De Prekel join the team.
 authors: ''
 journal: ''
 link: ''